 Our professionals at Express Health offer screening and tests for sexually transmitted diseases (STDs).
 To consult with our professionals, contact us or visit us today to book an appointment.
-We have convenient locations in Brooklyn, East Harlem, Coney Island, Nostrand, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents:

 An STD testing clinic is a specialized healthcare facility that offers testing for sexually transmitted diseases (STDs).
 These clinics test for a variety of STDs, including chlamydia, gonorrhea, HIV, hepatitis B, and human papillomavirus (HPV).
 The testing process may include a blood test, urine test, or visual exam, and often includes an evaluation of the patient’s sexual activity.
 When screening is done, the results are delivered to a laboratory and returned with results.